Culture Bridge, Part One: Black Landscapes Matter, with Walter Hood and James Brayton Hall

 ABOUT WALTER HOOD

 The recipient of a 2019 MacArthur Fellowship or "genius" grant, Walter Hood is one of the most influential changemakers working in the world of landscape design today.
-Co-author of Black Landscapes Matter (University of Virginia Press, 2020), he is also the principal landscape architect commissioned for the redesign of the significant public landscapes of the Oakland Museum of California (OMCA).
+Co-author of Black Landscapes Matter (University of Virginia Press, 2020), he is also the principal landscape designer commissioned for the redesign of the significant public landscapes of the Oakland Museum of California (OMCA).

 Hood Design Studio, Inc. is a social art and design practice based in Oakland, CA, with a tripartite focus on art + fabrication design + landscape, and research + urbanism.